Jean Augustin Ernouf: Flanders campaign

-Action in Swabia and Switzerland
+Service in Swabia and Switzerland

 In 1798, Jourdan appointed him as chief of staff for the Army of Observation.
-Ernouf was with the Army of Observation when it crossed the Rhine river, in what British historians have called a violation of the Treaty of Campo Formio, resulting in the War of the Second Coalition.
+Ernouf was with the Army of Observation when it crossed the Rhine in a violation of the Treaty of Campo Formio, resulting in the War of the Second Coalition.
 On 2 March, the Army was renamed Army of the Danube, and it marched to Upper Swabia, where it engaged Archduke Charles' Habsburg force at Ostrach on 21 March, and again on 25 March at Stockach.
 In both battles, the Habsburg manpower, superior to the French numbers by three to one and two to one respectively, overwhelmed the French lines; Jourdan, the commander of the Army, was unable to concentrate his forces sufficiently to counteract the Habsburg numbers, and withdrew to the Black Forest in late March.
 Ernouf took command of the Army of the Danube while Jourdan returned to Paris to request more troops.
 He was replaced as commander of the Army of the Danube by André Masséna, and served as Massena's chief of staff in the Swiss campaign of 1799, during which he saw action in Zurich and central Switzerland; he was again at Zurich for the French victory over Alexander Rimsky-Korsakov.

-Caribbean appointment
+Governor of Guadeloupe

 In 1804, Ernouf became a Grand Officer of the Legion of Honor.
-Shortly afterward, he was sent to Guadeloupe and Saint-Domingue as Captain General of the colony, to restore order in the wake of the slave and mulatto rebellion against slavery and the Saint-Domingue campaign of Charles Victor Emmanuel Leclerc.
+Shortly afterward, he was sent to Guadeloupe as captain general (i.e. governor) of the colony, to restore order in the wake of an 1802 rebellion by Magloire Pélage and Louis Delgrès against the reintroduction of direct French rule and slavery.

-Within a year, after burning former slaves who refused to go back to the plantations, Ernouf had restored slavery and agricultural production.
+Within a year, after burning former slaves who refused to go back to the plantations, Ernouf had restored slavery and agricultural production in the colony.
 From his base on Guadeloupe, he dealt generously with many of the refugee planters who escaped the previous years' carnage.
 He also took over the Swedish island of St. Barts, where the rebels of St. Domingo had taken refuge, and from which they coordinated privateering 80 million francs.
-There is some evidence to suggest that he either actively encouraged, or at least permitted, the earlier practice of privateering against British and American shipping; British officers later found open commissions, signed by Ernouf, which suggested he was granting commissions to pirates for "services" rendered.
+There is some evidence to suggest that he either actively encouraged, or at least permitted, the earlier practice of privateering against British and American shipping; British officers later found open commissions, signed by Ernouf, which suggested he was granting commissions to privateers for "services" rendered.
 Four privateer ships sailing from Guadeloupe between 1805 and 1810 bore the name Général Ernouf, one of which was the captured sloop-of-war HMS Lilly), which underscores his encouragement of privateering.
 His task was further complicated by the failure of the Treaty of Amiens and the outbreak of war with Britain.
-To protect Guadeloupe, he established coastal batteries.
+To protect Guadeloupe, he ordered the construction of several coastal batteries around the colony's shores.